sourmash-bio/build-ncbi-lineages/README.md

 to return to your base environment, run `conda deactivate` or close your terminal.

 > If you don't have `mamba`:
-  - If you have `conda`, use conda instead to install: `conda env create -f environment.yml`
+>  - If you have `conda`, substitute with conda: `conda env create -f environment.yml`
-  - If not, you can install mamba (with conda) by following instructions [here](https://mamba.readthedocs.io/en/latest/installation.html#installation).
+>  - If not, you can install mamba (with conda) by following instructions [here](https://mamba.readthedocs.io/en/latest/installation.html#installation).

 ### Test the workflow

-Run the test workflow:
+Execute the test:

 ```snakemake -c1```